Gredu/archived.kommuuni.mahti.org/content/guide/drying-dishes.md

 *Corrosion happens when liquid and oxygen touches a metal.
 To be more precise, you need three elements together: metal (like iron), oxygen (usually from atmosphere) and an electrolyte (usually water).*

-Never be too lazy to make a room in the drying area for yourself, if dishes are dry and there is no room.
+Be never too lazy to make a room in the drying area for yourself, if dishes are dry and there is no room.

-When you have to dry kettles or pans on a non drying area that is flat, dry it **upside down with an air gap**.
+When you have to dry kettles or pans on a non-drying area that is flat, dry it **upside down with an air gap**.
 Makes sure air can "touch" the kettle or pan from every direction.

 *Drying is vaporisation.
 Vaporisation happens when liquid molecules are in touch with an air.
 A moving air would intensify the vaporisation.*

-Here is a few picture of what **you should not do**:
+Here is a few pictures of what **you should not do**:

 {{% gallery %}} ![Wrong way of drying image 1](/img/drying-wrong-1.jpg) ![Wrong way of drying image 2](/img/drying-wrong-2.jpg) ![Wrong way of drying image 2](/img/drying-wrong-3.jpg) {{% /gallery %}}